 May / June 2011

-The last month of my trip I spent on Fiji.
+Coming from the Philippines, I spent the last month of my trip on Fiji.
 We associate this name with a South Sea paradise with fine sandy beaches, crystal clear water, a breathtaking underwater world and friendly South Sea inhabitants.
 Fiji has it all and I felt at home on Fiji.

 When you leave the resorts and travel around the country, you soon notice that Fiji is a third world country with all the associated problems like rural-urban migration, high unemployment, crime, a low level of education and hardly any infrastructure outside the big cities and the tourist centers.